 He has made live recordings for radio and television in many countries as well as numerous CDs in Germany, Japan, and Poland.

 Studied with Janina Butor and Prof. Andrzej Jasiński.
 Worked during master classes with R. Kerer and N. Magaloff.
 Graduated with honors in 1987 from the Academy of Music in Katowice, where he earned his Ph.D. in 1996.
 He is a Professor of The F. Chopin University of Music in Warsaw as well as Mount Royal University - The Conservatory in Calgary and faculty member of the Morningside Music Bridge Program.
-Assistant Professor of the Faculty of Fine Arts of the University of Lethbridge since 2016.
+He was also Professor of the Faculty of Fine Arts of the University of Lethbridge during 2016-2017.
 In addition to academic responsibilities, he presents master classes, lectures and is a jury member at international piano competitions including Chopin Piano Competitions in Warsaw, Toronto/Mississauga (Chair of the Jury), Miami, Tokyo and Foshan in China.